GerHobbelt/mupdf/docs/src/mutool-object-font.rst

     :arg glyph: The glyph as unicode character.
     :arg wmode: `0` for horizontal writing, and `1` for vertical writing.

-    :return: Width for a glyph.
+    :return: Width for the glyph.

     **Example**